 An All in One product refers to polishing abilities, plus protection.
 These products clean the surface, fill small imperfections, and give some protection to the surface.

 A sealant is synthetic protection that protects your paint.
 A true sealant does not have any correction properties and is usually very thin.
-Most sealants last anywhere from 6 months to 18 months.
-Depending on the product, and the environment the vehicle is exposed to.
+Most sealants last anywhere from 6 to 18 months.
+This protection all depends on the product and the environment the vehicle is exposed too.

 A Permanent coating is a coating that changes the paint.
 Often there are ceramic particles in the paint that harden the paint slightly and help it reduce the frequency of swirls and small marks left from drying and everyday care.